-Child Care Subsidy eligibility will be cancelled if no sessions of care (attendances or absences) have been provided to the child for 26 consecutive weeks.
+Child Care Subsidy eligibility will be cancelled if no sessions of care (attendances or absences), that the claimant is responsible for paying, have been provided to the child for 26 consecutive weeks.
 Families will need to submit a new Child Care Subsidy claim if the child re-commences care after this period.